 Solution 2:- Damage or Curropted App file.

-The parse error: There was a problem parsing the package error occurs when you download the damage or corrupted apk file.
+The parse error: There was a problem parsing the package error that occurs when you download the damaged or corrupted apk file.
 Make sure you have downloaded the complete file.

 For the best solution, I’d like to suggest you that, download this completely downloaded file from Google Play Store.
 Due to the partly downloaded file, the parse error can also occur.